MohammedBarakat7/Inverse-Problems-in-Mechanical-Dynamics-with-PINNs/README.md

 ### Challenges and Solutions

-A key challenge encountered was the network converging to a "trivial" solution where it learned `m=0` and `k=0`.
+A key challenge encountered during the inverse problem was the network converging to a "trivial" solution where it learned `m=0` and `k=0`.
 This satisfies the ODE but is physically meaningless.
-This was resolved by having the network learn the logarithm of the parameters (`log(m)`, `log(k)`) and then taking the exponential to recover the always-positive physical values.
+This was resolved by reparameterizing the problem: the network was trained to learn the logarithm of the parameters (`log(m)`, `log(k)`), and the exponential was taken to recover the always-positive physical values.
 This constrained the optimization to a physically plausible domain and led to successful convergence.

 ---